Providing Intimate & Personal Care

 Depending on the age and the complexity of needs of the individual, advice from relevant professionals, such as their GP, Paediatrician, Occupational Therapist, Teacher, Teaching Assistant, Social Worker, Psychologist or appropriate external organisations maybe required.
 Parents and carers should be offered the opportunity to involve professionals to inform the Individual Support Plan.

-• The role of the Section Leader is to meet with the young person, their parents, carers, Designated Carer or Nominated Person, and relevant professionals to discuss what care is required and to create the Individual Support Plan.
-The Section Leader may be supported by the District or County team if required.
+- The role of the Section Team Leader is to meet with the young person, their parents, carers, Designated Carer or Nominated Person, and relevant professionals to discuss what care is required and to create the Individual Support Plan.
+The Section Team Leader may be supported by the District or County team if required.

-• The County/Area/Region (Scotland) Commissioner is responsible for making sure that the policy is followed and implemented correctly.
+- The County/Area/Region (Scotland) Lead Volunteer is responsible for making sure that the policy is followed and implemented correctly.
 They also need to agree and sign the Individual Support Plan.
 They can delegate this role to someone in their team.
-The delegated representative might be the Assistant County/Area/Region (Scotland) Commissioner for Inclusion or the Assistant District Commissioner (Inclusion).
 They should have a full and complete understanding of the policy and have professional or voluntary experience of working with young people with additional needs.

-• The Group Scout Leader and District Explorer Scout Commissioner can help ensure continuity of support as the young person moves through the Sections and provide guidance around what reasonable adjustments can be made.
-They, along with the District Commissioner, should be made aware of the plan.
+- The Group Lead Volunteer and 14-24 Team Leader can help ensure continuity of support as the young person moves through the Sections and provide guidance around what reasonable adjustments can be made.
+They, along with the District Lead Volunteer, should be made aware of the plan.

 The steps to follow

-• Discussion with all involved: In the first instance, the Section Leader should meet with the young person and their parents and carers to establish what reasonable adjustments and care provisions are required.
+- Discussion with all involved: In the first instance, the Section Team Leader should meet with the young person and their parents and carers to establish what reasonable adjustments and care provisions are required.

 Appointing the Designated Carer or Nominated Person

-• The Designated Carer will be subject to the usual Appointment Process as outlined in POR chapter 16 and verified by the County/Area/Region (Scotland) Commissioner or their delegated representative.
-They should be added to Compass and assigned the Occasional Helper/Designated Carer role.
+- The Designated Carer will be subject to the usual process as outlined in POR chapter 16 and verified by the County/Area/Region (Scotland) Lead Volunteer or their delegated representative.
+They should be assigned the Designated Carer role.

-• Whilst the Nominated Person will already be a volunteer and will therefore have been through the Appointments Process, the County/Area/Region (Scotland) Commissioner or their delegated representative will need to verify that the person has received the appropriate training to carry out intimate or personal care.
+- Whilst the Nominated Person will already be a volunteer and will therefore have been through the Joining Journey, the County/Area/Region (Scotland) Lead Volunteer or their delegated representative will need to verify that the person has received the appropriate training to carry out intimate or personal care.

 Completing the Individual Support Plan